rockstardotb/django-customizable-blog/README.md

         ├── urls.py
         └── views.py

-We want to create two templates.
-One that serves as a template for all other templates, i.e. includes navbars, footers, styling, etc.
+We want to create three templates.
+One serves as a template for all other templates, i.e. includes navbars, footers, styling, etc.
 We'll call it base.html:

     <!DOCTYPE html>